 In the center, two shields of the city of Paris attest the title of the synagogue property that is part of the municipal public domain, because of the financial contribution made by the city at the time of construction.

-Inside, the peristyle opens on a nave 21 meters wide ended by a semicircular nave where is the Holy Ark, protected by an imposing double wrought iron door, which houses many Sefer Torah arranged side by side. half-circle coast.
+Inside, the peristyle opens on 21 meters nave wide ended by a semicircular nave where is the Holy Ark, protected by an imposing double wrought iron door, which houses many Sefarim Torah arranged side by side. half-circle coast.

 The synagogue has two floors.
 By its volume, this synagogue is the second largest in Paris, after that of Synagogue located on "Victoire street".